Mezze Platter Ideas

 - Cacik.
 This is a cool and creamy yogurt-based cucumber dip that is similar to tzatziki.
 In fact, you can use my tzatziki recipe and add chopped mint instead of dill!

 - Baba ghanoush.
 An eggplant-based dip that has a smooth consistency like hummus, but a more smoky and savory flavor.
+I recommend purchasing this from a restaurant of other trusted source.

 - Fattoush.
 This fresh garden salad has pieces of crunchy fried pita for a great contrast of textures and flavors.